search

 In homes, filters with lower MERV ratings (1-4) are usually utilized.
 Pet dander, dust, pollen, and other bigger particles can be captured by these filters.
 Air quality is crucial in more demanding settings like clean rooms and hospitals, where filters with higher ratings (13–16) are made.

-• MERV 9–12: These filters are good at capturing smoke and some bacteria.
-When better air quality is needed, they are commonly used in homes and offices.
+• MERV 9-12: These filters are effective at capturing smoke, dust mites, and some bacteria.
+They are commonly used in both residential and commercial settings where improved air quality is needed.

 The Effects of MERV Ratings on Air Quality